Relay for Life to hold luminaria in Egg Harbor Township on Saturday

-EGG HARBOR TOWNSHIP — Relay for Life of Linwood will hold a drive-thru luminaria event Saturday to celebrate cancer survivors and to honor those who lost their battle to the disease.
+EGG HARBOR TOWNSHIP — Relay for Life of Linwood will hold a drive-thru luminaria event Saturday to celebrate cancer survivors and honor those who died from the disease.

-The event will begin at 7 p.m.
-Saturday at the Tony Canale Training Center located at 5033 English Creek Ave.
-In case of rain, the event will be moved to April 18.
+The event will begin at 7 p.m. at the Tony Canale Training Center at 5033 English Creek Ave.
+In case of rain, the event will be moved to Sunday.

 The luminaria will feature bags decorated with the names and images of cancer survivors and those who have succumbed to the illness.